 Spaghetti: A long, thin, cylindrical noodle that is often used in Indian cuisine, particularly in pasta dishes that have been adapted to Indian tastes.

-Egg noodles: Noodles made in the Chinese style that is famous in Indian cooking, frequently used in meals like stir-fried noodles with veggies and other meat like a chicken.
+Egg noodles: Noodles made in the Chinese style that is famous in Indian cooking, frequently used in meals like stir-fried noodles with veggies and other meat like chicken.